Company on track to initiate a U.S. pivotal study of C-Scan in late 2021

 CASH FLOWS FROM OPERATING ACTIVITIES

-Adjustments required to reconcile net loss to net cash used in
+Adjustments required to reconcile net loss to net cash

 Financial expenses (income), net